zonneplan/KiBot/README.md

 The current implementation of the filters allow to exclude components from some of the processing stages.
 The most common use is to exclude them from some output.
 In the future more advanced filters will allow modification of component details.

 Variants are currently used to create *assembly variants*.
-This concept is used to manufature one PCB used for various products.
+This concept is used to manufacture one PCB used for various products.
 You can learn more about KiBot variants on the following [example repo](https://inti-cmnb.github.io/kibot_variants_arduprog/).

 As mentioned above the current use of filters is to mark some components.
 Mainly to exclude them, but also to mark them as special.